Item has been added

 Can probiotics help with recurring yeast infections after antibiotics?

-A Microbiome-First Approach to Candida Management
+A Gut-First Approach to Candida Management

 For a complete understanding of what's in the formula and why every ingredient earns its place, our complete guide to MicroBiome Restore breaks down every strain and prebiotic with the research behind each choice.
+And for condition-specific clinical evidence on managing thrush and vaginal yeast infections, our companion piece Best Probiotics for Thrush and Yeast Infections covers those use cases in depth.

 26 Strains.
 7 Organic Prebiotics.
 Zero Fillers.

-MicroBiome Restore is designed for people who take gut health seriously—and want a formula that reflects the science, not the manufacturing shortcuts.
+MicroBiome Restore is designed for people who take gut health seriously — and want a formula that reflects the science, not the manufacturing shortcuts.
 Filler-free, lyophilized for shelf stability, and built around the strains the evidence actually supports.

 References